 These are just some of the current examples.
-In 2013, the industry became a worldwide image of employee exploitation when the Rana Plaza manufacturing unit complex collapsed on the outskirts of Dhaka in Bangladesh, killing around 1,134 human beings and rating as one of the worst industrial disasters in history.
+In 2013, the industry became a worldwide image of employee exploitation when the Rana Plaza manufacturing unit complex collapsed on the outskirts of Dhaka in Bangladesh, killing around 1,134 human beings and rating it as one of the worst industrial disasters in history.

 All the manufacturing unit inspections that brands perform on their providers, all their company social duty (CSR) applications, and the thousands and thousands they spend on them can also help improve situations, but best in constrained approaches.
 They’re efficiently treating signs as opposed to the disease.